Supertri: Supertri E

-Supertri E is a triathlon series that fuses the worlds of real life and virtual racing, offering a dynamic and immersive experience for athletes and spectators.
-It is one of sport's most innovative and award-winning formats and featured at the IOC's Olympic Esports Week.
+Supertri E is a triathlon series that fuses the worlds of real life and virtual racing.
+It is featured at the IOC's Olympic Esports Week.

-The Supertri E World Triathlon Championship, powered by My Whoosh and in partnership with World Triathlon, crowns official Esports triathlon World Champions.
-It features a unique, sustainable format where athletes compete in packed arenas, swimming in Olympic pools, and completing bike and run segments on smart trainers and self-powered curved treadmills.
-This setup transforms the event into a virtual race, delivering an exhilarating experience and new depths of data for both participants and viewers.
+The Supertri E World Triathlon Championship crowns official Esports triathlon World Champions.
+Athletes compete in arenas, swim in Olympic pools, and complete bike and run segments on smart trainers and self-powered curved treadmills.

 In 2024, the World Championship took place at the London Aquatic Centre in Queen Elizabeth Olympic Park on April 13.
-The event achieved record-breaking viewership, underscoring its rapid growth and innovation in the world of triathlon.
 British triathlete Beth Potter clinched the women's title and American athlete Chase McQueen secured the men's championship.

 Supertri E History

 Originally named Arena Games Triathlon, Supertri E was born in the COVID pandemic-era, when lockdowns and restrictions saw global sport forced to either adapt of shut down entirely.
 As a mass sport that required mass gatherings, triathlon was a sport heavily effected.

 Supertri CEO Michael D'hulst had been speaking to technology platform Zwift about the idea of a hybrid real life and virtual event for some time, but the companies agreed to accelerate their development of the concept during the COVID lockdowns, and the concept was established.

 Athletes would swim in an indoor pool, and could cycle and run at stations positioned far enough apart that they adhered to social distancing rules.
 The technology enabled a real race to happen and a global broadcast that was innovative and safe.
 The first Arena Games Triathlon took place in Rotterdam in 2020, and the event was so successful it won multiple awards and a new triathlon race format was created.

 After several years of refining the concept, Supertri partnered with World Triathlon to create official Esports World Champions from the event, and to get it into the IOC's Olympic Esports Week.
-The event now runs with a MyWhoosh as the technology platform under the title Supertri E World Triathlon Championships powered by MyWhoosh.
+The event now runs with the technology platform under the title Supertri E World Triathlon Championships is powered by MyWhoosh.
 It is aiming to be a medal event at the IOC Esports Olympics.